-The xMatters Agent is a service that you install on a local system so you can process Integration Builder scripts behind your company firewall.
-This means systems behind your firewall can trigger events in xMatters and provide information to enrich the event, and integrations can access your company's local network resources, enabling them to interact with the file system or communicate with systems that cannot be accessed externally.
+The xMatters Agent is a service that you install on a local system so you can run Flow Designer steps and process Integration Builder scripts behind your company firewall.
+This means systems behind your firewall can trigger events in xMatters and provide information to enrich the event, and steps and integrations can access your company's local network resources, enabling them to interact with the file system or communicate with systems that cannot be accessed externally.

-If your integration does not need to be triggered from or access resources located behind your company firewall, you do not need to install an xMatters Agent.
+If your step or integration does not need to be triggered from or access resources located behind your company firewall, you do not need to install an xMatters Agent.

 The xMatters Agent is designed to replace the Integration Agent with management and integration capabilities that are easier to use.
 Both the xMatters Agent and the Integration Agent can update systems that are located behind a firewall, and we encourage you to use the xMatters Agent for new integrations.
 However in certain circumstances, you might still need to use the Integration Agent, which supports a few bits of functionality that we're still working on adding to the xMatters Agent.